arenagroove/prompt-driven-ai-assistants/wanderer/README.md

 ## 🤝 Contributing

-Contributions welcome.
-Add test cases, lenses, modes, or new symbolic logic by forking the repository and submitting pull requests.
+Fork and add test cases, transformation modes, or new poetic tools.
+Contributions welcome — especially around recursion, symbolism, or alternate naming logic.

 ---

 ## ❓ FAQ

-**Q: Does Wanderer remember past places?**
-Yes, memory anchors are used symbolically — a rose may become a whisper, a wound, or a loop.

-**Q: Can I speak directly to the creature?**
+**Q: Can I use Wanderer outside ChatGPT?**
-Yes — your symbolic gestures, questions, or silences shape its response.
+Yes — use the [facing prompt](./wanderer-facing-prompt.md) in any LLM agent or API.

 **Q: What happens if I skip a syllable rule?**
-Fallback logic applies.
-Wanderer ensures mutation still feels coherent.
+Fallbacks apply.
+Or symbolic collapse may be invoked depending on drift/lens.

+**Q: Can I guide the creature back to a past name or memory?**
+Yes — reintroduce a syllable or symbol to re-anchor the recursion.

-**Q: Can this run outside ChatGPT?**
+**Q: Is this deterministic or random?**
-Yes — use the facing prompt and mutation logic in any LLM API setup.
+Neither.
+It mutates recursively, using memory and symbolic association.

 ---

 ## 📚 Attribution & Inspiration

-Wanderer Assistant is directly inspired by:
+This assistant is based on:

 **“Travelling Through LLM Alien Worlds” by Yates Buckley (2025)**
 [https://yatesbuckley.com/2025/06/29/travelling-through-llm-alien-worlds](https://yatesbuckley.com/2025/06/29/travelling-through-llm-alien-worlds)

-It turns a poetic thought experiment into a reusable generative structure — treating language not as prediction, but as transformation.
+Wanderer transforms that thought experiment into a generative structure — not just a prompt, but a ritual.

 ---

 ## 🔗 Tags

-`#PromptEngineering` `#PoeticAI` `#LLMHacks` `#SymbolicDrift` `#CreativeLanguage` `#RecursiveNarrative`
+`#PromptEngineering` `#PoeticAI` `#SymbolicDrift` `#RecursiveNarrative` `#LLMHacks` `#CreativeLanguage`